 We aim to integrate the learning of great artists, craft makers and designers; incorporating art techniques into the units of work that we study in each year group with the intention that children will:

 IMPLEMENTATION - How do we do this?

-Art and design lessons are delivered by class teachers through carefully planned units of work which group art and design themes alongside other curriculum areas.
+Art and design lessons are delivered by class teachers through carefully planned units of work.
 Our knowledge organisers identify the knowledge, vocabulary and disciplinary skills that will be covered in each unit.
 These knowledge organisers are used in lessons and at home to reinforce learning.
 Our curriculum is progressive: we build upon the learning and skill development of the previous years, beginning each unit and lesson with teacher assessments of what children already know in order to inform the learning that follows.
 Through this approach, we provide opportunities for children to explore their own ideas and experiences and express these creatively through drawing, painting, sculpture and various other design techniques.
 Children are encouraged to experiment and share ideas, skills, and creative ways to communicate their ideas through 2D and 3D art.